pansap99/gitGuide/README.md

 ### Merging In Feature Branches

 Of course we will need to merge the feature branches to the master branch at some point.
 This may results in conflicts or not.
-We have to options:
+We have two options:

-- Merge wihtout discussing it with the other teammates.
-- Discuss it and then merge
+- Discuss it with yout teammates and then merge
 - Make a pull request

-## Pull requestss (PR)
+## Pull requests (PR)

-Pull request help us alert our teammates to review some new code and if it's aprooved it can be merged.
+Pull requests help us alert our teammates to review some new code and if it's approved it can be merged.

 The steps are: